There are major changes in the YouTube world and creators are buzzing with the news.

 Our commitment is to the creator community, and for this reason, we help creators connect and collab with other creators and music artists.
 It’s completely free to join the Thematic creator community.

-Try Thematic for YouTube videos for free ✌️
+Use Thematic for free music for YouTube videos ✌️

 While we’re excited about the launch of YouTube Creator Music and new ways for content creators to easily use music in YouTube videos, Thematic is clearly the better choice for creators who want to use great music in their YouTube videos.